absmach/magistrala-docs/docs/blogs/user-guide.md

 ## Adapters

-Magistrala provides various adapters for clients to publish and subscribe, including CoAP, HTTP, HTTPS, MQTT, MQTTS, WS, and WSS.
+SuperMQ provides various adapters for clients to publish and subscribe, including CoAP, HTTP, HTTPS, MQTT, MQTTS, WS, and WSS.
 Let's explore how to utilize some of these adapters.

 ### MQTT